 Respond to external audit requests

-All externally sponsored awards are subject to sponsored review and/or audit.
+All externally sponsored awards are subject to sponsor review and/or audit.
 GAO is responsible for coordination, negotiation and resolution of any financial review or audit related to University sponsored projects.
-This includes the annual audit of federal awards required under OMB Circular A-133.
+This includes the annual audit of federal awards required under Uniform Guidance, Subpart F – Audit Requirements.

 Coordinate effort certification

-GAO coordinates the effort reporting process for the University's faculty and staff.
+GAO coordinates the Effort Certification process for the University's faculty and staff.
 This includes notifying personnel when effort reports are available, tracking completion of each report, following up on incomplete or late reports and providing expertise and guidance regarding the University's effort certification process.